Why is My 240Hz Monitor Only Showing 144Hz?

 HDMI 240Hz monitor only showing 144Hz

-2. DisplayPort 2.0: Although not as commonly used as DisplayPort 1.4, DisplayPort 2.0 is also capable of supporting 1440p at 240Hz.
-It offers a much higher bandwidth (up to 80 Gbps) and can handle even higher resolutions and refresh rates.
+2. DisplayPort 2.0: Not as common, but also good for 1440p at 240Hz.
+It has a higher bandwidth (up to 80 Gbps) for even better performance.

 Related resource: Mouse Lag on 4k Monitor or TV Screen (Fix)